Our Commitments

 GOTS Organic Cotton

-Most of our t-shirts are made of GOTS (Global Organic Textile Standard) certified organic cotton.
-This label guarantees the organic nature of the raw material, the absence of pesticides, and a much lower water consumption than non-certified cotton.
-From a social and ethical perspective, decent working conditions and wages, as well as the prohibition of child labor, are also required by the label.
+Nearly 100% of our t-shirts are made from GOTS (Global Organic Textile Standard) certified organic cotton.
+This label guarantees the organic nature of the raw material, the absence of pesticides, and significantly lower water consumption compared to uncertified cotton.
+From a social and ethical perspective, the label also requires decent working conditions and wages, as well as the prohibition of child labor.

 Recycled cotton